-POLICY 9: CHEW BROOK VALE
+POLICY 12: CHEW BROOK VALE

-The former Fletcher's Mill site in Greenfield is designated in Places for Everyone as JP Allocation 15 Chew Brook Vale.
+12.1 The former Fletcher's Mill site in Greenfield is designated in Places for Everyone as JP Allocation 13 Chew Brook Vale.

-The site is allocated for housing and also a range of commercial, retail and leisure facilities up to 3000sqm.
+12.2 The site is allocated for housing; and also a range of commercial, retail and leisure facilities totalling up to 3000sqm.

-As part of delivering the allocation the Neighbourhood Plan seeks to ensure development of the site:
+12.3 As part of delivering the allocation, the Neighbourhood Plan seeks to ensure development of the site:

-- creates a village setting similar in its characteristics to existing ones in the South Pennines and Dark Peak; - is informed by a masterplan and design code which will distinguish it from an estate housing development including the disposition of the buildings, the design of road and pedestrian routes, the use of locally typical building styles and the retention of some characterful existing building; - provides a mixture of land uses including a minimum of 1000sqm commercial, leisure and retail facilities up to a maximum of 3000sqm; - provides for the provision of any necessary public bus services and associated facilities.
+• creates a village setting similar in its characteristics to existing ones in the South Pennines and Dark Peak;

+- is informed by a masterplan and design code which will distinguish it from an estate housing development including the disposition of the buildings, the design of road and pedestrian routes, the use of locally typical building styles and the retention of some characterful existing building; - provides a mixture of land uses including a minimum of 1000sqm commercial, leisure and retail facilities up to a maximum of 3000sqm; and - supports throught the design the provision of any necessary public bus services and associated facilities.